|1||University of Arkansas||Fayetteville, Arkansas|

-The College of Humanities, Spanish and Portuguese Department at Arizona State University is one of ‘the very few programs in the nation’ to offer undergraduate studies in Translation and Interpretation simultaneously.
+The College of Humanities, Spanish and Portuguese Department at Arizona State University is one of the very few to offer undergraduate studies in Translation and Interpretation simultaneously.

 Students will have access to multimedia and language labs for additional study and practice.
 Upon graduation, students may be eligible to sit for the Exit Accreditation examination through the National Center for Interpretation.
 Other similar programs of study offered include an online certification in just translation.

 The Professional Studies extension program at the University of California at Riverside offers a wide variety of continuing education degrees for working professionals.

 One of these programs is the Professional Certification in Interpretation and Translation in the Spanish/English Languages, which has been approved by the American Translators Association and the International Medical Interpreters Association.

 Students interested in applying must have completed a minimum of two years of college-level classes, submitted a recording, and passed a written and oral examination.
 The program requires five sequential courses, or a total of 20 units, with a letter grade of B- or better, for credit.
 Currently those courses are:

 - The U.S. Court System: An Overview for Legal Interpreters

 - Sight Translation: English to Spanish

 - Simultaneous Interpretation